AthanasiosChatzinikolaou/Projects/README.md

 In that way the problem of Wednesday (or your waste collection date), is basically solved as instead of plastic waste, small aluminium ingots are created with way smaller volume.
 So in utopic world where everything that is sold in a supermarket is made with cardboard, glass or aluminium, the waste collection would be way simpler, and concepts as ultra high density buildings for students halls or residences in places like Tokyo, could be made.
 * Part 1: A forgotten OpenScad file of a boiler from some of my early CAD adventures.(16/12/2020)
-* Part 2: Feasibility study by using chemistry and simple thermodynamics.(30/12/2020) -> It would need a small volume of max 1 Litre so it would also need a waste press. <-Boltzmann Equation.
+* Part 2: Feasibility study by using chemistry and simple thermodynamics.(30/12/2020) -> It would need a small surface area (and consequently volume of max 1 Litre) so it would also need a waste press. <-Boltzmann Equation.
 * Part 2: Recreation on FreeCad.(~4/1/2021)

 ## Project 3: